 Partner agencies and timelines were identified for the strategies and action items.
 The strategies outlined below were developed with feedback received from the County, GHMPO, and City staff to address findings from the safety analysis and concerns from the public.
+The strategies are organized following the FHWA Safe System Approach principles described on page 6, Safer Road Users, Safer Roads, Safer Vehicles, Safer Speeds, and Post-Crash Care.

-Table 3 • Safer Road Users Strategies, Actions, and Timeline

-STRATEGY ACTION ITEMS TIMELINE DESCRIPTION AGENCIES INVOLVED Strategy 1: Leadership A. Adopt a Vision Zero Immediate to Commit to zero deaths on county roads by GHMPO sets and champions safety targets. resolution at each level of government. short-term 2050.
-Hall County government.
-Mayor's Office of Cities of Flowery Branch, Oakwood, and Gainesville B. Commit to sharing Immediate to Add language to the Vision Zero resolution GHMPO performance measures annually. short-term committing to public sharing of safety project achievements and outcomes.
-In semiannual Hall County dinidany. updates for the public, summarize progress made on safety initiatives through funds invested, projects installed, and eventually resulting crash numbers.
-Mayor's Office of Cities of Flowery Branch, Oakwood, and Gainesville C. Continue participation in Georgia Association of Municipal Planning Organizations.
-Immediate The GHMPO can participate in regional planning efforts, to strengthen local ties, share and coordinate resources for large-scale infrastructure projects.
-GHMPO Strategy 2: Prioritize A. Develop engagement Short-term The GHMPO adopted a Limited English Hall County disadvantaged communities and people who have fewer mobility choices. and safety education materials in Spanish.
-Proficiency Plan, committing to bilingual public meetings and public notices.
-The County can adopt similar commitments, guaranteeing language access to the public planning process.
-GHMPO B. Develop a vulnerable area index that accounts Short- to mid- term Work with planning partners across the county to develop a vulnerable area index that Public Works: Hall County for socioeconomic factors linked to traffic safety and use it to prioritize traffic safety investments. accounts for socioeconomic factors linked to traffic safety.
-Use that index to prioritize safety investments in disadvantaged communities across the county and within each jurisdiction; including countermeasures tied to specific socioeconomic factors.
-Cities of Flowery Branch, Oakwood, and Gainesville
+Table 3 • Safer Road Users Principle | Strategies, Actions, and Timelines STRATEGY ACTION ITEMS TIMELINE DESCRIPTION AGENCIES INVOLVED Strategy 1: Leadership A. Adopt a Vision Zero Immediate to Commit to zero deaths on county roads by GHMPO sets and champions resolution at each level of short-term 2050.
+Hall County safety targets. government.
+Mayor's Office of Cities of Flowery Branch, Oakwood, and Gainesville B. Commit to sharing Immediate to Add language to the Vision Zero resolution GHMPO committing to public sharing of safety project performance measures short-term Hall County annually. achievements and outcomes.
+In semiannual Mayor's Office of updates for the public, summarize progress Cities of Flowery made on safety initiatives through funds Branch, Oakwood, and invested, projects installed, and eventually Gainesville resulting crash numbers.
+C. Continue participation Immediate GHMPO can participate in regional planning GHMPO in Georgia Association efforts, to strengthen local ties, share of Metropolitan Planning and coordinate resources for large-scale Organizations. infrastructure projects.
+Strategy 2: Prioritize GHMPO adopted a Limited English Proficiency Hall County A. Develop engagement Short-term disadvantaged and safety education Plan, committing to bilingual public meetings GHMPO communities and people materials in Spanish. and public notices.
+The County can adopt who have fewer mobility similar commitments, guaranteeing language choices. access to the public planning process.
+B. Develop a vulnerable Short- to mid-Work with planning partners across the county Public Works: Hall area index that accounts to develop a vulnerable area index that County term for socioeconomic accounts for socioeconomic factors linked to Cities of Flowery factors linked to traffic traffic safety.
+Use that index to prioritize safety Branch, Oakwood, and safety and use it to investments in disadvantaged communities Gainesville prioritize traffic safety across the county and within each jurisdiction; investments. including countermeasures tied to specific socioeconomic factors.

-STRATEGY ACTION ITEMS TIMELINE DESCRIPTION AGENCIES INVOLVED Strategy 3: Educate all road users.
-A: Launch targeted safety education campaigns.
-Immediate to short-term Launch campaigns focused on specific risky behaviors identified in crash analysis, such as aggressive driving and speeding.
+STRATEGY ACTION ITEMS TIMELINE DESCRIPTION AGENCIES INVOLVED Strategy 3: Educate all road users. ate all A: Launch targeted safety education short-term behaviors identified in crash analysis, such as aggressive driving and speeding.
 Work with GDOT, the Governor's Office of Highway Safety, and other partners to support these initiatives.
 Develop additional campaigns in conjunction with the Hall County Sheriff's Office, Fire Rescue, and Emergency Management Services focusing on safe biking and distributing safety equipment.
 GHMPO Hall County Cities of Flowery Branch, Oakwood, and Gainesville GDOT B: Train staff on best practices, safety countermeasures, Complete Streets Policy, and principles.
 Mid-term Work with GDOT, Federal Highway Administration (FHWA), Smart Growth America, the Governor's Office of Highway Safety, and other partners to develop and offer training to Hall County, GHMPO, and city staff.
 GHMPO GDOT Hall County Cities of Flowery Branch, Oakwood, and Gainesville C: Implement targeted enforcement initiatives.
 Mid-term Implement targeted enforcement actions to address specific behaviors such as speeding and failure to stop for pedestrians in crosswalks.
 Focus on safety enforcement related to driver behaviors in high-risk areas for pedestrians and bicyclists.
 GHMPO Hall County Cities of Flowery Branch, Oakwood, and Gainesville